mongodb/specifications/source/crud/crud.rst

      *
      * This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      * For servers < 3.6, the driver MUST raise an error if the caller explicitly provides a value.
-     * For unacknowledged writes using opcodes, the driver MUST raise an error if the caller explicitly provides a value.
+     * For unacknowledged writes using OP_UPDATE, the driver MUST raise an error if the caller explicitly provides a value.
      *
      * @see https://docs.mongodb.com/manual/reference/command/update/
      */